 4. Explore the stunning Cloud Forest Singapore- A large climate-controlled glass dome that is stunning inside out, has spiralling walkways, and houses one of the world’s tallest indoor waterfalls is Cloud Forest, Singapore’s one of the most impressive attractions.
 Entering the Cloud Forest seems like entering a mysterious world veiled in mist.

 5. Visit the Thian Hock Keng Temple - It is the oldest Chinese temple in Singapore, dedicated to Mazu, the Goddess of the Sea and hence a must visit on your Singapore trip.
-This shrine is one the oldest and the most prominent shrines of the Hokkien community.
+The shrine at the Thian Hock Keng Temple is one the oldest and the most prominent shrines of the Hokkien community.
 Seafarers and immigrants of the Hokkien community gave thanks to the Goddess Mazu for a safe sea passage on their arrival to Singapore.

 6. Unravel the sacred tooth relic of Buddha - Buddha Tooth Relic Temple is a temple with richly designed interiors and comprehensive exhibits on Buddhist art and history.
 This temple also holds high prominence because it is home to one of Buddha's left canine tooth which has been recovered from his funeral pyre and now displayed on the temple’s grounds.

 7. Explore Singapore's first ever Hindu temple - Sri Mariamman Temple is a prominent place of worship for the Tamil Hindus in the country.
 The temple was built to honour Goddess Mariamman, a deity of disease and protection.
 The temple served as a center for the registry of Hindu marriages during the colonial era and now stands as a proud representation of rich Hindu culture in Singapore.
 Since 1973, the temple has also been recognised as a national monument.